Kokeshi: Art and Nature

 • Healthy lifestyle: Longevity and good luck of the Japanese people

-• Art and design: Fosters inspiration in design of Japanese textiles and architecture.
+• Art and design: Foster's inspiration in the design of Japanese textiles and architecture.

-In Japan and on Kokeshi, orchids symbolize beauty, elegance, and luxury, and are often given as gifts for special occasions.
-They are also associated with noble individuals, luxurious lifestyle, power, strength, and refinement.
+In Japan and on Kokeshi, Orchids symbolize beauty, elegance, and luxury, and are often given as gifts for special occasions.
+They are also associated with noble individuals, luxurious lifestyles, power, strength, and refinement.
 Orchids are considered a disciplined art form deeply rooted in Zen philosophy.

 The Orchid has many symbolic meanings in Japanese culture, including:

-• Fertility: Orchids are connected to fertility, which translates to good fortune in life and business, and most often these Kokeshi are given to the bride at her wedding.
+• Fertility: Orchids are connected to fertility, which translates to good fortune in life and business.
+Most often these Kokeshi are given to the bride at her wedding.

-• Transient nature of life: Orchids are often associated with the Japanese concept of “mono no aware”, which emphasized the appreciation of the impermanence of all life.
+• Transient nature of life: Orchids are often associated with the Japanese concept of “mono no aware”, which emphasizes the appreciation of the impermanence of all life.

 • Mindfulness and the Seasons: Orchids are frequently used in Ikebana, the traditional Japanese art of flower arranging.